maewart/pirateisland/README.md

 An Oracle database structure stores multiple spatial objects that define a level.
 These objects are polygons, lines or circles and image objects.
 Different levels reference different objects.
 A python script loads and displays the objects into an SVG grid for the user display.
 Screen changes and animations are handled within JavaScript.
 After the user submits moves the requested path is passed back to the database via python.
 A stored procedure determines whether the user path successfully navigates the ship to the other side of the grid.
 If not, the object that was struck is returned over the python script back to the user display resulting in an animation and the cycle will repeat.
 New levels will be added to the database using a stored procedure that validates the inputs and calculates game parameters using spatial and regular operations.

 ### 2.2 Technologies
-* Oracle Spatial - spatial data plus stored procs and views
+* Oracle Spatial - spatial data plus stored procedures and views
 * SVG - game display
 * Python - db interaction and SVG rendering
 * Jinja2 - html templates